axelerant/testimonials-widget/readme.txt

 Is there something you want done?
 Write it up on the [support forums](http://wordpress.org/support/plugin/testimonials-widget) and then [donate](http://aihr.us/about-aihrus/donate/) or [write an awesome testimonial](http://aihr.us/about-aihrus/testimonials/add-testimonial/).

 * Add http protocol to URLs on validation
-* Add notice about deleting data and settings on uninstall
+* Add admin notice about deleting data and settings on uninstall after activation
 * BUG Non-static method Testimonials_Widget::get_testimonials_html() should not be called statically on line 546 in file /Users/michael/Sites/wp/wp-content/plugins/testimonials-widget/testimonials-widget.php
 * Explain options inheritance
 * Settings export/import